 Instructions: Explain to the student that they are going to play a game with baskets of apples.
 Have the students follow along, and answer the questions in the game above.

-Parents and teachers should help students understand that the apples are being grouped into each basket, and that the first number in the multiplication problem represents the number of baskets, while the second number represents the number of apples.
+Parents and teachers should help students understand that the apples are being grouped into each basket, and that the first number in the division problem represents the number of apples in each basket, while the second number represents the total number of apples in all baskets.

-Help students realize that the answer to the multiplication problem is the total number of all the apples in all the baskets.
+Help students realize that the answer to the division problem is the total number of baskets.

 Use Math Vocabulary:

 Parents and teachers should not be afraid to use math vocabulary with the student.
-Words such as “multiply”, “times”, and “equals”, will help prepare the child for success with math.
+Words such as “divide” and “equals”, will help prepare the child for success with math.

-Encourage students to say the following or a similar sentence out loud with each new math problem. “seven times two equals fourteen”.
+Encourage students to say the following or a similar sentence out loud with each new math problem. “fourty nine divided by seven equals seven “.
 Replace the numbers in this sentence with the actual numbers for each problem.